Dawn (newspaper): History

 Dawn began as a weekly publication, based in New Delhi.
 Under the instruction of Jinnah, it became the official organ of the All India Muslim League in Delhi, and the sole voice of the Muslims League in the English language, reflecting and espousing the cause of Pakistan's creation.
 Jinnah summed up the paper's purpose in these words:

 "The Dawn will mirror faithfully the views of Hindustan's Muslims and the All Hindustan Muslim League in all its activities: economic, educational and social and more particularly political, throughout the country fearlessly and independently and while its policy will be, no doubt, mainly to advocate and champion the cause of the Muslims and the policy and programme of the All Hindustan Muslim League, it will not neglect the cause and welfare of the peoples of this sub-continent generally".

-Dawn became a daily newspaper in October 1944 under the leadership of its editor, Pothan Joseph, who later resigned in 1944 to take up the position of the government's principal information officer in part because of differences with Jinnah over the Pakistan Movement.
-He was succeeded by Altaf Husain who galvanized the Muslims of India for independence by his editorials, which earned him the ire of the Congress Party and of Lord Mountbatten, the last Viceroy and Governor-General of the British Raj both of whom wanted a united India.
+Dawn became a daily newspaper in October 1944 under the leadership of its editor, Pothan Joseph.
+He later resigned that year to take the position of the government's principal information officer, leaving in part because of differences with Jinnah over the Pakistan Movement.
+He was succeeded by Altaf Husain, whose editorials galvanized the Muslims of India for independence.
+This earned him the ire of the Congress Party and of Lord Mountbatten, the last Viceroy and Governor-General of the British Raj, both of whom wanted a united India.

-In 1947, due to the Partition of India, senior Dawn staff led by Altaf Husain moved to Karachi, which led to that city becoming the head office of the newspaper.
+In 1947, due to the Partition of India, senior Dawn staff led by Altaf Husain moved to Karachi.
+That city subsequently became the head office of the newspaper.

-In 1950, for a brief period, the owners discontinued Dawn over ownership issues and restarted it as Herald.
+In 1950, for a brief period, the owners discontinued Dawn over ownership issues.
+They restarted it as Herald.

+Between 2024 and 2025, Dawn faced an unannounced ban from government advertisements, which led to a financial crisis.
+Later in late 2025, the ban extended to the paper's radio and TV outlets.
+In response, Dawn published an editorial titled "Gagging the media".
+This criticised the singling out of the publishing house and alleged that certain "dummy publications" were patronised instead for pleasing the influential backers of the government at the time.

-On 12 November 2025, Dawn mistakenly printed a business report that still contained a ChatGPT prompt, violating the paper's own AI-use policy, and later retracted the text with a public apology.
+On 12 November 2025, Dawn mistakenly printed a business report that still contained a ChatGPT prompt, violating the paper's own AI-use policy.
+It later retracted the text with a public apology.